-- 6.2 Performing a 2-Point Calibration The 2-point calibration method utilizes an automatic buffer recognition and compensation system.
-For this system to operate properly, the user must first configure the proper buffers in the Set Buffers screen (see Section 5.24).
-If the buffers are not present in this menu, the user can override the automatic values and enter arbitrary values.
-However, the highest accuracy is provided when the user selects and uses buffers from this pre-defined table list.
-With the pre-defined buffers, the temperature variations in the buffer are automatically compensated for during the calibration process.
-If the buffer data is manually entered, the calibration buffer sample must be very temperature stable to achieve the same degree of accuracy. - Procedure 1.
-Remove sensor from application.
+- 1. Remove sensor from application.
 Rinse and clean if necessary. - 2.
-Allow sensor to temperature equilibrate with the buffer as best as possible.
-With the sensor coming from an application solution that differs greatly in temperature from the buffer, the user may have to wait as much as 20 minutes for this to occur. - 3.
-Scroll to the CAL menu section using the MENU key and press ENTER or the UP arrow key.
-Cal pH will then be displayed. - 4.
+Allow sensor to temperature equilibrate with the solution as best as possible.
+With the sensor coming from an application solution that differs greatly in temperature from the calibration solution, the user may have to wait as much as 20 minutes for this to occur. - Scroll to the CAL menu section using the MENU key and press ENTER or the UP arrow key.
+Cal ORP will then be displayed. - 4.
 Press the ENTER key.
 The screen will display a flashing 1 for 1-point or a 2 for 2-point calibration.
 Using the UP arrow key, set for a 2-point calibration and press ENTER.